balderdashy/sails-docs/reference/waterline/queries/skip.md

 ```
 ### Notes
+> If the &ldquo;skip&rdquo; value is greater than the number of records matching the query criteria, the query will return an empty array.
 > The .find() method returns a chainable object if you don't supply a callback.
 This method can be chained to .find() to further filter your results.